abhisheknagare/AI-Powered-Product-Description-Generator/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`
 4. The application should open at `http://localhost:3000`

-### Notes and Tips

-- **API Keys**: Never commit your API keys to GitHub.
-Use environment variables.
-- **Time Management**: Focus on core functionality first, then enhance if time permits.
-- **Documentation**: Document your approach, especially your prompt engineering strategy.
-- **Code Quality**: Clean, well-organized code is more important than feature quantity.
-- **Questions**: If you have questions, email recruiting@i95dev.com with "Question: AI Intern Take-Home" as the subject.

 ### Resources

 - [OpenAI API Documentation](https://platform.openai.com/docs/api-reference)